yariv1025/yariv1025/README.md

 <h2> 👦 About Me </h2>
 My name is Yariv G. A Bachelors Degree in Software Engineering, based in Azrikam(Ashdod), Israel.

-- 📚 Learning AI & ML
+- 📚 Learning Back-end technologies

 - 👨‍💻 I’m currently looking for my next job